chienphamvu/kubex/README.md

 ```bash
 export KUBE_EDITOR="/Applications/'Visual Studio Code.app'/Contents/Resources/app/bin/code --wait"
 ```
-2. Config kubecolor color theme to match with what you like by setting `KUBECOLOR_PRESET`.
+2. Config kubecolor color theme to match with what you like by setting `KUBECOLOR_PRESET` in your `~/.zshrc` or `~/.bashrc`.
 Please see their documentation https://kubecolor.github.io/customizing/themes/